 In QEta a sequence $(a(n))_{n\geq0}$ given by its generating series as \begin{align*} \sum_{n=0}^\infty a(n)q^n &= \prod_{\delta|M} \qPochhammer{q^\delta}{q^\delta}^{r_\delta} \end{align*} can be specified by the $(\delta, r_\delta)$ pairs.

-For the partition function we have $M=1$ and $r_1=-1$, so we specify the following.
+For the partition function $p$, we have $M=1$ and $r_1=-1$, so we specify the generating function as follows.

 $p(5n+4) \equiv 0 \pmod{5}$¶